kanmaniannie180-hub/edge-ai-wafer-defect-classification/README.md

 ---

-## 🧪 Defect Classes
+## ## 🧪 Defect Classes

-The model classifies images into **8 non‑overlapping, fab‑realistic defect categories**:
+The model classifies inspection images into **8 non-overlapping, fab-realistic defect categories**, chosen to be visually distinguishable and representative of common wafer and die-level failure modes.

+**Final Class Set (Phase-1):**
 1. `clean`
 2. `other`
 3. `shorts`